619-231-9400 | Home | Library | About Us | Contact

 Watch the Public Service Announcement

-The San Diego City Council (City Council) unanimously approved funding for The 1,000 Homeless Veterans Initiative, a collaborative effort of the San Diego Housing Commission (SDHC) and the City of San Diego (City) to provide a path off the streets for up to a thousand homeless military Veterans in the city of San Diego within a year (Read the news release).
+The San Diego City Council (City Council) unanimously approved funding for the Housing Our Heroes Initiative, a collaborative effort of the San Diego Housing Commission (SDHC) and the City of San Diego (City) to provide a path off the streets for up to a thousand homeless military Veterans in the city of San Diego within a year (Read the news release).

-The City Council voted on Tuesday, March 1, to authorize SDHC to direct up to $4 million in City funds resulting from the ground lease of San Diego Square apartments in Downtown San Diego and up to $3 million from SDHC’s pending sale of Hotel Metro in the East Village neighborhood toward The 1,000 Homeless Veterans Initiative (Read the board report).
+The City Council voted on Tuesday, March 1, to authorize SDHC to direct up to $4 million in City funds resulting from the ground lease of San Diego Square apartments in Downtown San Diego and up to $3 million from SDHC’s pending sale of Hotel Metro in the East Village neighborhood toward initiative (Read the board report).

-A 26-year Navy Veteran who rents apartments to formerly homeless Veterans urged his fellow landlords in the city of San Diego to “do the patriotic thing” through similar rentals, as part of The 1,000 Homeless Veterans Initiative, a collaborative effort of the San Diego Housing Commission (SDHC) and the City of San Diego, which will provide housing opportunities for up to a thousand homeless military Veterans in the city over the next year (Watch the video).
+A 26-year Navy Veteran who rents apartments to formerly homeless Veterans urged his fellow landlords in the city of San Diego to “do the patriotic thing” through similar rentals, as part of the Housing Our Heroes Initiative, a collaborative effort of the San Diego Housing Commission (SDHC) and the City of San Diego, which will provide housing opportunities for up to a thousand homeless military Veterans in the city over the next year (Watch the video).

-The 1,000 Homeless Veterans Initiative of HOUSING FIRST – SAN DIEGO, SDHC’s landmark three-year Homelessness Action Plan, uses the Housing First model – to provide homeless individuals with housing as quickly as possible, with supportive services as needed.
+The Housing Our Heroes Initiative of HOUSING FIRST – SAN DIEGO, SDHC’s landmark three-year Homelessness Action Plan, uses the Housing First model – to provide homeless individuals with housing as quickly as possible, with supportive services as needed.

 Homeless Veterans Assisted: All homeless Veterans

-Landlords who rent their units to homeless Veterans are important partners in The 1,000 Homeless Veterans Initiative.
+Landlords who rent their units to homeless Veterans are important partners of Housing Our Heroes.
 A low rental vacancy rate (currently 2.8 percent in the city, according to the San Diego County Apartment Association) and tight competition for affordable and market-rate apartments make it difficult for homeless Veterans to obtain rental housing.

 Homeless Veterans Assisted: Up to 600 homeless Veterans will be provided housing opportunities with supportive services.
 Veterans need not have honorable discharge to be eligible.